leflambeur/rkvst-docs/content/contributing/adding-content/adding-articles-to-doks/index.md

 Here you can see we have specified the `contributing` area, the `adding content` section and the name of our new article with a non-underscored `index.md` to indicate this is an article

 {{< note >}}
-**Note:** The name of each folder should be sluggified The command can then prefill the metadata accordingly
+**Note:** The name of each folder should be sluggified, the command can then prefill the metadata accordingly.
 {{< /note >}}

 2. Edit the newly created document and you should see a metadata template that has been prefilled at the top of the article